stefan-hoeck/idris2-digest/docs/Tree.md

 This library provides a pretty printer for high-level syntax trees, so it is possible to experiment with your own snippets of Idris source code and see what they get converted to.
-See `main` in `Digest.Parse`.
+See `main` in `Digest.Parse` of this project.

 ## Type Theory with Implicits: `TTImp`